Voluntary Contributions at Work

 Year 12 Graduation Ceremony

 The Year 12 Graduation Ceremony is a wonderful celebration shared by students, parents and staff.
 The P&C recognise the completion of the school journey, made possible by the hard work and dedication of everyone across the school.
-To celebrate and share our Year 12 students' success, the P&C contributes to the Graduation Night so tickets can be priced at a reduced amount.
-The P&C also assist by decorating the hall and COLA and providing refreshments to guests.
+To celebrate and share our Year 12 students' success, the P&C contributes to the Graduation Night, so tickets can be priced at a reduced amount.
+The P&C also assist by decorating the hall and COLA.

 Guest Speakers, Presentations, and Tutorials